truenas/documentation/content/SCALE/SystemSettings/AdvancedSettings.md

 ## System Dataset Pool

-**System Dataset Pool** allows users select the storage pool to hold the system dataset.
-The system dataset stores debugging core files, encryption keys for encrypted pools, and Samba4 metadata such as the user and group cache and share level permissions.
+**System Dataset Pool** lets users select which storage pool holds the system dataset.
+The system dataset stores debugging core files, encryption keys for encrypted pools, and Samba4 metadata, such as the user and group cache and share level permissions.

 Users can move the system dataset to unencrypted pools or encrypted pools without passphrases.

-Users can move the system dataset to a key encrypted pool but, after the move, the pool encryption type can't be changed to passphrase.
+Users can move the system dataset to a key-encrypted pool, but cannot change the pool encryption type aftwerward.
 If the encrypted pool already has a passphrase set, you cannot move the system dataset to that pool.

 ## Isolated GPU Device(s)

-The **Isolated GPU Device(s)** window allows users to isolate additional GPU devices for GPU passthrough.
+**Isolated GPU Device(s)** lets users isolate additional GPU devices for GPU passthrough.

 GPU passthrough allows the TrueNAS SCALE kernel to directly present an internal PCI GPU to a virtual machine (VM).